Los Cerritos Ranch House: Operation as a museum

-Rancho Los Cerritos Historic Site was converted into, and remains, a public museum operated by the Rancho Los Cerritos Foundation in partnership with the City of Long Beach.
-It is open for tours, programs and events on Wednesdays through Sundays.
+Rancho Los Cerritos Historic Site was converted into a public museum operated by the Rancho Los Cerritos Foundation in partnership with the City of Long Beach.
+It is open for tours, programs and events.
 The house is furnished in a Victorian fashion as it would have been when Jotham Bixby raised his family there in the 1870s.
 There is a visitor center with exhibits about the site's history from Native American times to the present.
 A formal Italian garden includes olive, pomegranate and cypress trees planted by Temple.
 The site also features a 3,000-volume California history research library and a museum shop.

 The museum was closed for 17 months from 2001–2002 to allow for seismic retrofitting, removal of lead paint and asbestos insulation, brickwork repairs and modifications to improve accessibility for the disabled.